 Virtual assistants are not superhuman.
 You probably outsourced the task because it was too time-consuming in the first place.
 Setting up processes and expectations up front pave the way for a happy working relationship.
 This eliminates any misunderstandings and helps you, as the client, manage your time and money more efficiently.

 Advice for Working with your VA

-- Treat your VA with respect and ask advice.
+- Treat your VA with respect and ask for advice.
 They are NOT your employee.

 - Look for a responsive VA, someone who returns emails promptly, gives status calls, and shares advice